Half-ship model, SS 'Uki, wood / metal / glass, made by Lithgows Ltd Shipbuilders, Port Glasgow, Scotland, 1923

 The North Coast Steam Navigation (NCSN) Co Ltd was formed in 1891.
 The company can be traced back to 1857 at which time the Grafton Steam Navigation Co Ltd was operating.
 The company was formed as a result of Northern Rivers' shippers unifying for greater effectiveness.
 The company had no less than 126 steamers and motor ships, as well as an array of droghers, barges and support craft which carried supplies such as timber, maize, butter, general merchandise, mail and passengers.
 While the NCSN Co Ltd had the monopoly of Northern Rivers services for a significant time, it was forced to quit the trade when the profit was cut away by increasing wages, falling cargo and prospering road transport.
 Thus, the company went into voluntary liquidation in 1954.

 The 'Uki' was originally built for use on the North Coast Rivers of New South Wales until December 11, 1939 when it was commissioned as a minesweeper to be used during WWII.
 The vessel was modified with sweeping gear, including guns, along with extra accommodation.
 It operated as a minesweeper with other converted North Coasters such as the 'Orara', 'Coolebar' and 'Nambucca'.

-In 1954, the 'Uki' was sold to M. Bern & Co before it was hulked in 1960 in Brisbane.
-It was later stripped and scuttled off Tangalooma, Moreton Island in June 1976 as breakwater.
+In 1954, the 'Uki' was sold to M. Bern & Co and it is believed that it was used as a pile driver platform during construction of Shute Harbour Wharf in the Whitsunday Islands built by Campbells Construction in about 1962.
+It was hulked in Brisbane stripped and scuttled off Tangalooma, Moreton Island, in June 1976 as a breakwater.